petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/developer-guide/document-api-basics.md

 The Java code above calls `DocumentResource`'s `putDocument` method, passing in the `Document`'s ID, a `Document` object that includes values for the `Document`'s `description` and `title` fields, and a replacement file to upload.

-The above cURL command and Java class replace `Document` instances with completely new ones that have the new titles `Document_PUT_ById.sh` and `Document_PUT_ById.java`, respectively, and have the description *Goo.*
+The above cURL command and Java class replace `Document` instances with completely new ones that have the new titles `Documents_PUT_ById.sh` and `Documents_PUT_ById.java`, respectively, and have the description *Goo.*

 !!! warning
     Unless you want to use the current `Document`'s title, make sure to specify the `title` value you want for the replacement `Document`.